 I’m still at “I think that was a double play, right?”.

 I discovered that keeping one’s eye on the ball isn’t as simple as it sounds.
 (To think that people complain of losing the puck while watching a hockey game!)
 In addition to lacking the skill to predict the trajectory of the ball after it was hit (adjacent friend as ball was hit towards the outfield: “nope”; me: “huh?”), I also found it difficult to see the ball against the ever-changing backdrop of grass, sky and bleachers.
-That despite the fact that I watched the daylit half of the game through Oakley Positive Red Irridium sunglasses, a tint which the Oakley website recommended for baseball.
+That despite the fact that I watched the daylit half of the game through Oakley Positive Red Irridium sunglasses, a tint that the Oakley website recommended for baseball.
 (There’s actually a baseball-specific tint as well, although I really ought to go to a few more games, and maybe acquire a Dodgers jersey, before I invest another set of Oakley replacement lenses.)

 My friends had explained to me that the song was correct, and that, while it needn’t be peanuts and Cracker Jack, part of the being taken out to the ballgame experience is the consumption of a great deal of food of questionable nutritive value.
 The heat made a cold drink a necessity before the game had even started, and one of my friends brought me a Coke when he went on his Dodger Dog run.
 I drank that slowly and gratefully during the first five innings, but couldn’t imagine how one could consume a frankfurter and pay attention to the game at the same time.
 I did allow myself to be distracted by one of the passing vendors, so I had the experience of passing my money down the row in order to be passed a frozen lemonade in return.
 (Thank Heaven he didn’t throw it, or is that move reserved for peanuts?)
 As the lemonade (which was not enough lemon- and too much -ade) required spoon and eyes to consume, I found myself afraid that I’d miss something while I was looking down…which led me again to wonder how I was supposed to eat a hot dog and still pay attention to the field.

 I was subject to one major food-related distraction, however.
 One of the young ladies in the row in front of ours returned from one of the food stands bearing a tray of what I believe are called garlic fries.
-In other words, a pile of innocent french fries, which had never done anyone any harm, had been covered with a pitcher’s mound of raw garlic.
+In other words, a pile of innocent french fries, which had never done anyone any harm, that had been covered with a pitcher’s mound of raw garlic.
 Given that I consider french fries to be perfect as they are (I don’t even eat mine with ketchup), this garlic business struck me as a grotesque gilding of the lily.
 I’m not speaking on purely gastronomical grounds: the “aroma” of so much warmed raw garlic was overpowering to sit behind.
 I would wager that everyone in a fifteen-foot radius of the offending spuds was similarly overwhelmed by the smell, which kept up for a very long time, as the noxious things weren’t getting eaten with any alacrity.
 Between gasps for air, I also wondered how long one needs to brush one’s teeth after eating a tray of garlic fries.
 My guess was slightly over ten minutes.

 And the game?
 The Dodgers won, which was the most important fact: it’s a great deal more fun walking out of a stadium when the home team has scored a victory.
-Mr. Kershaw was in form even I could tell was impressive: eight strike-outs, not a single walk, and only one run scored, that during a seventh inning in which the sweltering heat was finally but visibly getting to him.
+Mr. Kershaw was in form even I could tell was impressive: eight strike-outs, not a single walk, and only one run scored, that during a seventh inning in which the sweltering heat was finally and visibly getting to him.
 (No one in his right mind could possibly have blamed him: it had been a day of three-digit temperatures.)
 The home team hit a pair of home runs, and rookie Corey Seager (whom I decided to follow as, like Snoopy, he plays shortstop) doubled and subsequently made it back home as well.
 In a phrase familiar to Ducks fans, the Dodgers are apparently “offensively challenged” this season; I was glad that they weren’t the night of my first game.

 So – who knew? – a baseball game is indeed a most enjoyable way to spend a balmy summer evening, even if parts of it were bewildering (and/or reeked of garlic.)
 If I go again (and I plan to), I trust I will start knowing where to look and no longer have to ask “I think that was a slider…right?” every time Mr. Kershaw doesn’t throw a fastball.
 In other words, experience should help me grasp who’s on first and what’s on second, so that I don’t know can finally retire from third base.